50 things to do in Cape Town for under R50

 Price: Various

-Situated on Belgravia Road in Athlone, Wembley Roadhouse has been around for decades and is known for its legendary Wembley Whopper and hotdogs.
+Situated on Belgravia Road in Athlone, Wembley Roadhouse is known for its legendary Wembley Whopper and hotdogs.
 This old-school roadhouse is the perfect spot to satisfy those late-night cravings.
-Get a single hotdog for under R50, or enjoy a samoosa or indulge in delectable savoury bites and milkshakes for under R50.

 46. Little Cupcake Bakery

 Looking for that perfect bolla, koesister or snowball?
-Or perhaps you’d prefer a mouth-watering chocolate hazelnut cupcake with hazelnut filling?
-Little Cupcake Bakery has it all from savouries, doughnuts and breads to assorted cupcakes, tarts, cookies and cheesecakes.
+Or perhaps you’d prefer a cupcake with an indulgent filling?
+Little Cupcake Bakery has it all, from savouries, doughnuts and bread to assorted cupcakes, tarts, cookies and cheesecakes.

 Price: From R26